-Is soy good or bad or maybe somewhere in between?
+Is soy good or bad or is it somewhere in the middle?
 It’s a food shrouded in controversy.
-I stand firmly in the camp of those who believe the benefits outweigh the dangers.
-If you’re on the fence, discover 6 reasons to avoid soy.
+I stand firmly in the camp of those who believe there are both benefits and drawbacks, depending on how it’s prepared.
+If you’re on the fence, discover 6 reasons to consider eating soy in moderation.

 Soy is a cheap food that is ubiquitous in the American food supply.
 Soybean oil is in all processed foods.
 Dairy-free infant formulas use soy protein as the main ingredient.
 More on this later.
 You may not think you’re consuming soy, but if you’re eating out, rest assured, you are!
 Even health foods use soy protein as a common ingredient – read labels carefully.